ropensci/devroadmap/README.md

 * [openssl](https://cran.r-project.org/web/packages/openssl/index.html) needs a mainenance release to address bugs and features
 * [jose](https://cran.r-project.org/web/packages/jose/) implements Javascript Object Signing and Encryption based on `openssl` and `jsonlite` packages.
 Needed for letsencrypt client.
 * `acme` is the protocol used by letsenrypt.
 It uses `jose` for signing and encrypting tokens.
 To get started I will implement a letsencrypt client for R (which also allows for further testing and developing `jose`).
 One that works, perhaps we can use the certificates for other purposes as well.

+Also doing research into additional methods of securing R such as libcgroups and docker).

 ## To Do